modular-magician/terraform-provider-google-beta/website/docs/r/gemini_gemini_gcp_enablement_setting.html.markdown

   GROUNDING_WITH_GOOGLE_SEARCH
   WEB_GROUNDING_FOR_ENTERPRISE

+* `gcs_bucket` -
+  (Optional)
+  The Cloud Storage bucket name allocated for this setting.
+  Note: Please make sure the cloudaicompanion service agent `service-<PROJECT-NUMBER>@gcp-sa-cloudaicompanion.iam.gserviceaccount.com` has `storage.objects.get` and `storage.objects.create` permission to the Cloud Storage bucket.

 * `project` - (Optional) The ID of the project in which the resource belongs.
     If it is not provided, the provider project is used.